SegwayWarrior/Gesture_Recognition_opencv_yolov5/pytorch_classification/README.md

 <img src="classification.gif">

 ## Overview
-This project was created using classic machine learning techniques using pytorch.
+This project was created using classic  classification techniques with machine learning in pytorch.
 Six classes from an American Sign Language dataset were used to recognize the numbers 0 - 5.
 Notice image classification is different from object detection in that the part being classified must be the primary object in the image, which is why we need a region of interest (roi) for classifying from a camera.

 ## Details
 - For information on how this Convolutional Neural Network (CNN) was constructed, check out the Machine Learning Basics section in the main page's README.